 Trueman Post-Doctoral Fellowship in Autism Treatment

-The Trueman Fellowship in Autism Treatment is a 2-year post-doctoral psychology training experience based in the Center for Autism Spectrum Disorders (CASD) at Nationwide Children's Hospital.
+The Trueman Fellowship in Autism Treatment is a two-year post-doctoral psychology training experience based in the Center for Autism Spectrum Disorders (CASD) at Nationwide Children's Hospital.

-This fellowship was developed with the mission of establishing a unique opportunity for advanced training in evidence-based treatments of autism, across a range of ages, treatment modalities, and levels of functioning, and is conducted in a department rich in resources related to professional development.
-Our goal is to train clinical psychologists to demonstrate leadership in the areas of service, training, research, and excellence in the provision of care for individuals with autism and their families.
+This fellowship was developed with the mission of establishing a unique opportunity for advanced training in evidence-based treatments of ASD, across a range of ages, treatment modalities, and levels of functioning, and is conducted in a department rich in resources related to professional development.
+Our goal is to train psychologists to demonstrate leadership in the areas of clinical service, training, research, and excellence in the provision of care for individuals with ASD and their families.

-The Trueman Post-doctoral Fellowship is offered within the Center for Autism Spectrum Disorders, which provides a wide range of services for children with ASD and their families.
-Services include early intensive behavioral intervention (EIBI or ABA), behavioral consultation, school consultation, parent training, social skills groups, sibling support (SibShopsTM), CBT group treatments, individual counseling for Asperger’s syndrome, and recreational programming.
+CASD provides a wide range of services for children with ASD and their families.
 Services are offered to children from 18 months to 21 years of age, across the range of the autism spectrum.
-Our mission is to provide a continuum of care using evidenced-based practices to support the varied needs of these children and their families.
-We are certified providers of behavior analysis services, SibShops sibling support services, Triple P-Stepping Stones parent training model, and will soon be certified in Incredible Years parent training model.
+Our mission is to provide a continuum of care using evidence-based practices to support the varied needs of these children and their families.
+Services are offered within four main program areas:

 What You Need to Know